-A trust-fund-baby, Arlene Bradford (Bette Davis), likes to party hard with people of dubious moral character.
+A trust-fund-baby, Arlene Bradford (Bette Davis), likes to party hard with shady characters.
 Arlene even gets her squeaky clean fiancé Spencer Carlton (Lyle Talbot, Plan 9 from Outer Space) involved in some illegal racquet.
 When Arlene suddenly vanishes without a trace, a nosy reporter (Donald Woods, Anthony Adverse) and Arlene’s kid sister (Margaret Lindsay, Jezebel) team up to find the reckless heiress.

 Reaction & Thoughts:

-The problem lies in Robert N. Lee’s over-complicated script — too many characters, too many twists and turns.
+The problem lies in Robert N. Lee’s (1931’s Little Caesar) over-complicated script — too many characters, too many twists and turns.
 It all feels so rushed, so underdeveloped, so pointless.
-I liked the large cast of character actors, and it was competently shot by director Dieterle (Juarez and The Man Who Came to Dinner), but as I said before, there is too much going on in a 68-minute film.
+I liked the large cast of character actors, and it was competently shot by director Dieterle, but as I said before, there is too much going on in a 68-minute film.

 Strangely enough, the film’s biggest fan was Davis herself.
 She told biographer and friend Whitney Stine, “the part (in Fog Over Frisco) was one I adored.”
 I don’t get it.
 Top-billed Davis has only a handful of scenes and she disappears before you could say “what a dump!”
 (Woods and Lindsay are the real stars of the film).
 Go figure!
 Mind you, she’s probably the best thing about the movie.
 She is photographed well (by Tony Gaudio, The Letter) and she’s letter-perfect as a Paris Hilton-like socialite.